metagol/metagol/README.md

 father(gavin,amelia).
 father(andy,spongebob).

-%% predicates which can be used in the learning prim(mother/2). prim(father/2).
+%% predicates that can be used in the learning prim(mother/2). prim(father/2).